manat/subrelease-maven-plugin/README.md

 ## Goals

-There are 2 available goals at the moment:
+There are 1 available goal at the moment:
 * **prepare** to release any SNAPSHOT dependencies, then updating current pom.xml to be ready for releasing
-* **release** to basically executes release:prepare of standard maven-release-plugin

 ### prepare